RuiGao92/GRAPEX_AggieAir_TSEB/README.md

 - Estimation is invalid for grid where it does not contain either pure soil nor pure canopy pixels.
 "NAN" will be placed on the grid.
 - Note: when the canopy pixel is counting under 5% of the total area of the grid, it is recognized no vegetation pixel in the domain.<br>

-## Example of a scatter plot showing the separation results.
+## Example of a scatter plot showing the separation results
 ![Separation1](https://user-images.githubusercontent.com/51354367/110698995-97235d00-81ab-11eb-885e-d10948c9a443.png)

 ## Contributing